skhasibulalam/Image-Ciphering/README.md

 # Image-Ciphering
-A simple symmetric key block cipher for image
+*A simple symmetric-key block cipher for image*